-Graduate students who have completed their course work but are still working on their culminating experience (thesis, project, or comprehensive exam) no longer may stop out for even one semester, and they cannot be granted leaves of absence for any reasons other than military leave and severe medical issues.
+Graduate students who have completed their course work but are still working on their culminating experience (thesis, project, or comprehensive exam) no longer may stop out for even one semester (Summer/Winter excluded), and they cannot be granted leaves of absence for any reasons other than military leave and severe medical issues.

 Registration for 1290R